11 Safe Lifting Tips For A Healthy And Pain-Free Back At Work

 Any kind of imbalances in your body as you lift and carry loads is bad news.

-Because these imbalances force parts of your body to overwork and compensate.
+Because these imbalances force parts of your body to overwork

 And this just puts you and your back under increased pressure and strain and can cause muscle imbalances in your body that can cause back pain.